Projects

 The Bamberg State Library has a rich collection of illuminated manuscripts and printed books of the 15th and early 16th centuries.
 Numerous late mediaeval and early modern manuscripts and incunabula of the collection are decorated with painted decorations predominantly of South German origin.
 In addition, there are also items that come from other regions of Germany, Italy, France, the Netherlands, and Bohemia.

 Although the illuminations are often of high artistic quality and expressive variety, most of them are so far unknown to art historians.
 It is only in recent years that art-historical research has begun to study the artistic development in manuscripts from this period of transition.
-However, the interdisciplinary and processes of change within these manuscripts have only recently been taken into account in research because a systematic review of illuminated printed books is still absent.
+However, the intermedial relationships among these books and processes of change have only recently been taken into account in research, as illuminated printed books have not yet been analyzed systematically.

-The scholarly cataloguing of the significant and diverse Bamberg collection of almost 200 manuscripts (including fragments) as well as approximately 520 prints with illuminations and hand decoration began in 2012 with the support of the German Research Foundation (DFG).
-The aim of this project is to describe the illuminated manuscripts and printed books and place them in an art-historical context in accordance with the current standards of cataloguing and thus to make them available for further research.
+The scholarly cataloging of the significant and diverse Bamberg collection of almost 200 manuscripts (including fragments) as well as approximately 520 early printed books with illuminations and hand decoration began in 2012 with the support of the German Research Foundation (DFG).
+The aim of this project is to describe the illuminated manuscripts and printed books and place them in an art-historical context in accordance with the current standards of cataloging and thus to make them available for further research.
 In addition, new insights into the organization of book production around 1500 in general, in particular on the relationship between monastic scriptoria and urban book painters, are anticipated.

-The results of the project will be made available in a printed catalogue and online via the manuscript database Manuscripta Mediaevalia and the incunabula catalogue INKA as well as in the Bamberg Catalogue.
+The results of the project will be made available in a printed catalog and online via the manuscript database Handschriftenportal and the incunabula catalog INKA.
 Descriptions of illuminated manuscripts from the 8th to 14th centuries in our collections, which were also created with funding from the DFG, have already been published.

 For more information about the project, please contact the project staff or the directorate.